Automattic/jetpack/readme.txt

 **Enhancements**

+* Comment moderation tools: moderation emails now point to WordPress.com when using the `edit_links_calypso_redirect` option.
 * Custom CSS: add CSS Grid Layout support.
 * Dashboard: update list of features available in Paid plans.
 * Dashboard: improve the display of notices inside the Jetpack dashboard.